emkis/Labs/readme.md

 # Labs 🪴
-Just a place to centralise ideas for libraries or abstractions of features I find interesting and may use later on (I probably won't).
-If you are interested in knowing the motivation for an idea, click on the links to read more about it.
+A repo to centralise ideas I have for libraries or cool abstractions I think would be helpful in some use cases, and may want to use later on in a project.

+> Every idea has its folder, inside each folder, there is more information about why I think the idea is useful and what motivated me to think about building them.

 <br>